snosrap/csv2html/README.md

 Limitations
 -----------

-* Very short files with excessive Markdown will confuse Python's `csv` heuristics
+* Very short files with excessive Markdown will confuse Python's heuristics
 * No custom delimiters